 Day 5: De Hoop to Wilderness.
 After enjoying another morning in the stunning Overberg, we make our way to the coastal town of Wilderness.
 Here our accommodation boasts one of the best bird feeder setups in the country.
 The star of the show is the emerald green Kynsa Turaco, which regularly visits.
 Its delicate white make-up on the eyes and head make it one of the most bedazzling birds of the region.
 But the feeders attract a lot more, including Fork-tailed Drongo, Speckled Mousebird, the exquisite Swee and Common waxbills, Forest Canary, Greater Double-collared and Amythest sunbirds, Chorister Robin-Chat, and Terrestrial Brownbul.
 If we get tired of the feeders, there are some nearby blinds that can be excellent for waterbirds.

 Day 6: Wilderness to Zimanga.
-After a morning session at the feeders, we will head to George and fly to Johannesburg, where we drive into the lowland bushveld near Mkuze Game Reserve, one of the most diverse areas in South Africa.
+After a morning session at the feeders, we will head to George and fly to Durban, where we drive into the lowland bushveld near Mkuze Game Reserve, one of the most diverse areas in South Africa.
 We hope arrive in Zimangi with enough time to enjoy an afternoon session in the blinds.

 Days 7-9: Zimanga Reserve.
 This special place is fast earning a reputation as the best place in Africa to photograph birds.
 There are currently three hides, with another several in the planning stages.
 These hides have been designed and built in collaboration with Bence Mate, a former winner of the coveted BBC wildlife photographer of the year award.
 Bence has previously built hides on his farm in his native Hungary as well as in Costa Rica and South America, but these are his first hides in Africa.
 Each of the hides is designed for its potential subjects whether large mammals like giraffe or elephant, or the smallest of birds like waxbills and twinspots.
 The photographers are invisible to their subjects behind specially imported one-way glass so as not to startle the subject with any movements or sounds.
 Photographers are seated on comfortable chairs that glide effortlessly and quietly across wood laminate flooring.
 A solar-powered air conditioning unit situated in the roof of the hide controls the temperature and humidity within.
 The hides are spacious and soundproofed, with carpet on the walls to muffle the sound.
 They allow photographers a non-intrusive method of wildlife photography and although the subjects are free-roaming, and hence no sighting is guaranteed, the hides tip the balance heavily in favor of the photographer to get some amazing shots.